devlaming/mgreml/README.md

 Note that `mgreml` has a few advanced options regarding the estimation algorithm.
 First, `--newton` forces `mgreml` to use a Newton algorithm for solving the optimisation problem instead of BFGS.
 Although in theory this approach requires fewer iterations that BFGS, we strongly recommend sticking to BFGS: BFGS iterations are faster and BFGS is numerically much more stable, especially for large *T*.

 In addition, `mgreml` considers the estimates to have converged if the length of the gradient vector of the log-likelihood per observation divided by the square root of the number of parameters, is below 10<sup>&minus;5</sup>.
 The option `--grad-tol` can be used to specify a different treshold.
 We do **NOT** recommend deviating from 10<sup>&minus;5</sup> by more than one order of magnitude.
 E.g. you could use `--grad-tol 5E-5` or `--grad-tol 1e-6`.
-However, we de **NOT** recommend e.g. `--grad-tol 1E-9`, as such a threshold requires a degree of convergence that is beyond numerical precision, nor do we commend e.g. `--grad-tol 0.01`, as this is too lenient; `mgreml` simply has not converged when the latter convergence criterion is met.
+However, we de **NOT** recommend e.g. `--grad-tol 1E-9`, as such a threshold requires a degree of convergence that is beyond numerical precision, nor do we commend e.g. `--grad-tol 0.01`, as this is too lenient; the optimisation procedure simply has not converged when the latter convergence criterion is met.

 Finally, input files following the options `--pheno`,  `--covar`,  `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
 Just make sure to be consistent within each file.
 Also, (1) when your labels (e.g. phenotype labels or FID and IIDs) contain spaces, make sure the file is not space-separated and (2) when those labels contain commas, make sure the file is not comma-separated.
 As a final remark, note that the command `python ./mgreml -h` shows that these options all have modifiers, such as `nolabelpheno`, to indicate when headers (e.g. phenotype labels) are absent using (e.g. using the option `--pheno my_pheno_file.txt nolabelpheno`).
 However, we recommend always providing headers to `mgreml`, so everything is labelled in terms of input as well as output.